The Bankrate promise

 While many people first consider sticker price and the price of gas when it comes to the cost of owning a car, car insurance rates matter too.
-And depending on your circumstances, it might be a larger cost than you were expecting, especially as rates continue to increase.
+Depending on your circumstances, it might be a larger cost than you were expecting, especially as rates continue to increase.
 While there is a long list of car insurance providers you can choose from to save money on car insurance, you can also do other things to help make your car insurance more affordable.

-Switching providers might be a highly advantageous way for you to get the best rate.
+Switching providers might be an easy way for you to get the best rate.
 The table below showcases the nation’s largest insurance companies according to market share, and their average quoted premiums as of 2022 based on data from Quadrant Information Services, to illustrate how they compare against the national average:

 |Insurance company||Average annual full coverage premium||Average monthly full coverage premium|

 2. Take advantage of discounts

 Another solid strategy when you need to know how to lower your auto insurance rate is to consider discounts.
 Companies typically offer several discount opportunities to save on insurance, many of which can be combined for even more significant discounts.